GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Experiments

-\textbf{Correlation filters based trackers.} We consider pioneer work CSK\cite{csk2012} and its variants KCF\cite{kcf_tpami2015}, DAT\cite{dat2015}, LCT\cite{lct2015}, SAMF\cite{samf2014}, DSST\cite{dsst2014}, Staple\cite{staple2016}, SRDCF\cite{srdcf2015}, SRDCFdecon\cite{srdcfdecon2016}, CCOT\cite{ccot2016}, BACF\cite{bacf2017} and ECO\cite{eco2017} in our evaluation.
-MOSSE\cite{mosse2010} is considered the first approach to introduce correlation filters to object tracking.
+\textbf{Correlation filters based trackers.} We consider pioneer works on correlation filters based tracking: CSK~\cite{csk2012}, KCF~\cite{kcf_tpami2015} and their variants ColorCSK~\cite{dat2015}, SAMF~\cite{samf2014}, DSST~\cite{dsst2014}, Staple~\cite{staple2016}, SRDCF~\cite{srdcf2015}, SRDCFdecon~\cite{srdcfdecon2016}, CCOT~\cite{ccot2016}, BACF~\cite{bacf2017}, STRCF~\cite{strcf2018}, DeepSTRCF~\cite{strcf2018}, ECO~\cite{eco2017}, and LDES~\cite{ldes2019} in our evaluation.
+MOSSE~\cite{mosse2010} is considered the first approach to introduce correlation filters to object tracking.
 CSK introduces non-linear kernels to correlation filters.
-DAT, KCF and Staple extends CSK with multi-channel visual features.
+ColorCSK, KCF and Staple extend CSK with multi-channel visual features.
 SAMF and DSST propose efficient scale searching schemes for correlation filters tracking.
-To tackle with boundary effects, SRDCF and SRDCFdecon apply spatial regularization on learned filters, while BACF uses center cropping on larger shifted samples to remove the influence of boundaries.
+To tackle with boundary effects, SRDCF and SRDCFdecon apply spatial regularization on learned filters, while BACF uses center cropping on larger shifted samples to remove the impact of boundaries.
+STRCF introduces temporal regularization to SRDCF to handle large appearance variations.
 CCOT presents a continuous convolution operator to integrate multi-layer features of convolutional neural networks, while ECO raises both the speed and accuracy of CCOT with several improvements.
-We also consider ECOhc, the variant of ECO that uses traditional HoG and color-name features.
+LDES extends correlation filters with the ability to estimate scale and rotation variations.

-\textbf{Traditional trackers.} In addition to popular correlation filters and deep learning based trackers, we also evaluate some traditional pioneer works.
-They include generative methods LK\cite{lk2002}, IVT\cite{ivt2008} and L1APG\cite{l1apg2012} and discriminative method MEEM\cite{meem2014}.
-Although these trackers are not state-of-the-art in recent benchmarks, their algorithm designs may inspire future works, thus we also evaluate them in our benchmark as a reference.
+\textbf{Traditional trackers.} In addition to popular deep learning and correlation filters based methods, we also evaluate some traditional pioneer works.
+They include generative methods LK~\cite{lk2002}, IVT~\cite{ivt2008}, and L1APG~\cite{l1apg2012} and discriminative method MEEM~\cite{meem2014}.
+Although these trackers are not state-of-the-art in recent benchmarks, their algorithm designs may inspire future works, thus we also include them in our benchmark for completeness.

-For all the baseline models, we use their public code and default parameter settings throughout our experiments.
-Although adjusting parameters on the validation subset of GOT-10k may improve their performance, it requires a huge amount of work.
+For all the evaluated models, we use their public code with default parameter settings throughout our experiments.
+Although adjusting parameters on our validation set may improve their performance, it requires a huge amount of work.
 In this respect, the evaluation results in this work can be viewed as a lower bound of these algorithms.